Nanci Olesen | Director |

 Deborah Getsug | Assistant, Children's House 3 |

-I was born in St. Paul, Minnesota and currently live there with my husband, John, and our cat, Lucca.
-I graduated from the Montessori Center of Minnesota with an AMI Primary Diploma in the spring of 2013, and also have a M.Ed from Loyola University Maryland.
-I am grateful to be a part of the Montessori community, and excited to play a role in helping children develop a love of learning, and build the social and emotional competence needed to be part of the Children’s House and beyond.
+I grew up in St. Paul and live in West St. Paul with my husband, John, and our cat, Lucca.
+I graduated from the Montessori Center of Minnesota with an AMI Primary Diploma in the spring of 2013, and my M.Ed from Loyola University Maryland as well.
+I am grateful to be a part of the Montessori community, and I am excited to play a role in helping children develop a love of learning, and build the social and emotional competence needed to be part of the Children’s House and beyond.
 I have a BFA in illustration and make jewelry, spin yarn, and knit in my spare time.
 I also enjoy cooking and taking explorative walks.

 Kelli Michel | Lead Guide, Children's House 4 |